 In addition, when the AIF is appointing key service providers such as auditors and depositories, or providing representations to them, and when approving reports and accounts of the AIF, they are relying on the output of many of the key functions of the AIFM.
 Such reliance may be formally constituted in the form of reports and representations from the AIFM to the AIF.

-- The Corporate Governance Module: principle number 7 refers to confidentiality and principle number 5 to transparency.
+- The Governance Module: principle number 5 refers to confidentiality in the context of transparency.

-- The INREV Due Diligence Questionnaires (DDQs) touch on confidentiality in the assessment process.
+- The INREV Due Diligence Questionnaires (DDQs) refer to confidentiality in the assessment process.

-- INREV provides a standard non-disclosure agreement (NDA) with the purpose to replace the wide variety of NDAs currently being used in the industry.
+- INREV provides a standard Non-Disclosure Agreement (NDA) with the purpose of providing a standardised alternative to the wide variety of NDAs currently being used in the industry.